5 Responses to the Challenges of Redevelopment By Matthew Thomas

 - Exhibit fiscal prudence while re-engaging public employees and residents in serving the community for the common good

-- Making certain basic municipal services are maintained
+- Making certain essential municipal services are maintained

 - Re-engage the government in the practice of good governance.

-Matthew Thomas is a Senior Consultant, Design Group International.
-Matthew will be presenting a workshop on the Four Financial Confusions of Nonprofit Executives at the 2014 CLA National Conference in Dallas.
-He is also in process to finish his CCNL.
+Matthew Thomas is a Senior Consultant at Design Group International.
+Matthew will present a workshop on the Four Financial Confusions of Nonprofit Executives at the 2014 CLA National Conference in Dallas.
+He is also in the process of finishing his CCNL.